-Whether you purchase the Hide 'n' Seek Kids/Deep Down Detectives storyboard pictures from amazon or print them off the website, you will want to find some way to make them more durable.
+Whether you purchase the Deep Down Detectives storyboard pictures from Amazon or print them off the website (included in the Deep Down Detectives Visual Aids book), you will want to find some way to make them more durable.
 They are used not only as a part of telling the story, but are integral in the story review games.
 Here's how we make ours durable enough to be used over and over again.
+See note below for other simpler options for using these pictures.

-White cardstock or printer paper Sticky-back velcro, circles or cut pieces; or sticky tac Laminator or Self-laminating sheets Sturdy Sheet Protectors, preferably the "Secure Top" kind, like offered by Avery Flannelgraph pictures for the Bible stories found at www.praisefactory.org with each unit's resources.
+Deep Down Detectives Visual Aids book (purchased or downloaded) White cardstock or printer paper (if downloading pictures) Sticky-back velcro, circles or cut pieces; or sticky tac putty Laminator or Self-laminating sheets Sturdy Sheet Protectors, preferably the "Secure Top" kind, like offered by Avery Flannelgraph pictures for the Bible stories found at www.praisefactory.org with each unit's resources.

-1. Purchase from amazon or download and print out the storyboard figures.
+- 1. Purchase from Amazon or download and print out the storyboard figures.

-2. Cut out flannelgraph figures.
-Cut out the name of each figure and tape it to the back of the figure.
+- 2. Cut out flannelgraph figures.

-3. Laminate the figures.
+- 3. Laminate the figures.